mbolam/DSWS_OpenRefine/4-cleaning.md

   - This workshop will focus mostly on text facets, because our data is not great for demonstrating the others.

 ## Editing Data
+  - OpenRefine is great for making the same change throughout a column of data.
+An individual cell can be selected and edited, and all other cells matching that cell can be automatically updated.
+  - Using facets, the text of the facet can be modified, updating all of the cells with that same data.

 ## Transforming Data